ress059/ecu/doc/asserter_h/index.rst

 .. note::

-    ECU_DISABLE_RUNTIME_ASSERTS has no effect on static assertions.
+    ECU_DISABLE_ASSERTS has no effect on static assertions.
     Static assertions are always enabled.